netsec-ethz/rains/design-topologies.md

 ### Discussion

-TODO CFE

-The deeper the naming hierarchy is the better chord performs compared to recursive lookup.
-But in current DNS it would be slower.

-How does lookup really works in chord.
-If it is possible to go several times over the ocean to get to the right destination then this would not be a good fit for the internet -> too high latency.
-Is it possible to store a key at different possitions? probably not.
-Can we change the key to allow weighted distribution depending on keys popularity?
+The main difference of this topology compared to the current state is the lookup process in case of a cache miss and where the data is stored.
+Lookup latency in chord is logarithmic in the number of nodes where as in a recursive lookup it depends on the depths of the name in the hierarchy.
+The lower a name is in the hierarchy the better chord performs compared to recursive lookup.
+But in current DNS most of the names are close to the root and thus, a recursive lookup would be faster.
+The amount of time for a lookup in chord is much more unpredictable than one in a recursive setup which is more or less constant as the geographical location of the data is static whereas in chord it changes for some names when a new node joins.
+There are some suggestions in the paper to decrease latency by changing the content and working of the finger table.
+Mainly by trading space for latency.
+If this system scales up to the needs of a global naming system remains to be seen.
+The assertion publishing complexity is certainly higher as the naming authority first has to find out where to push each entry and then send it.
+It also has to notice when a node containing some of its information leaves the system and resend these assertions to the successor node.
+On the one hand, it is much harder for an attacker to take down an entire zone because its naming information is approximately, uniformly distributed among all nodes.
+But on the other hand, if an attacker targets a specific domain which happens to be stored at a weaker node, the naming authority over this name can do nothing to prevent the attack as the other node is not under its control (which would allow it to increase the number of servers etc.).
+There must be some kind of punishment for a node operator in case it cannot serve its assigned names for more than a defined amount of time.
+This system is also less robust and predictable from an operator perspective as the system is much more dynamic.
+E.g. a node might get many more names it must serve in a short amount of time in case one or multiple consecutive predecessors leave.
+In terms of a client's privacy nothing changes as her connection point is still the same, a caching resolver.
+For an naming authority it is much harder to troubleshoot problems as the system is more dynamic and more steps are involved from where to store the different assertions to how to find the correct location, etc. Thus, also the cost will increase for a naming authority as its mode of operation is more complex and it has to be prepared for locally large changes in a short amount of time.
+But because also every caching resolver is a node of the system, the amount of names a naming authority is serving is smaller than before which reduces infrastructure cost for it.
+From a maintainability side, it will be similar to current topologies, as naming authorities still have their servers locally or externally managed in the cloud.

 ### Issue

-Maybe some mechanism is needed to store a key at multiple nodes to prevent an attacker to easily DDoS an important domain in case it happens to end up at a weak node.
+- Maybe some mechanism is needed to store a key at multiple nodes to prevent an attacker to easily DDoS an important domain in case it happens to end up at a weak node.
+- Could we change chord to assign certain nodes more names than others without having assigning several nodes to the same entity which increases lookup path length.

 ## P2P on a client level, naming authority push & act as backup?